 Polaroids are original, non-reproducible photographic images characterized by an immediacy of process in the form of instant development.
 The Polaroid’s specific attributes in terms of immediacy, scale, colour and contrast palette led to an exploration of mood and intimacy and also allowed for a different encounter with the person photographed, a collaborative process, a direct communication via a developing image, created as process and together with the sitter.

 Most of the images are photographed as sequences.
 Presented as a series of two to five photographs they show the way in which the photographer looks from various angles and uses frames to examine the relation between body and space.

 Andrea Muendelein is a visual artist working with photography.
 She graduated with a PhD in Fine Art Photography from Central St Martins, University of the Arts London in 2019.
 Andrea has participated in artist residencies, research retreats and symposia such as ‘Cill Rialaig’ in Ireland, ‘Nida Art Colony’ in Lithuania and ‘Light, Sensitive, Material’ at the University of West London.
 Exhibitions include ‘Re-Stage’ at the Davies Street Gallery London, ‘Minor Revisions’ at Tenderpixel Gallery and ‘Exp.20’ at the Institut d’Estudis Fotogràfics de Catalunya in Barcelona.
 She is an Associate Lecturer and a Student Mentor at the University of the Arts London.

-The show will run from Saturday October 3rd to Sunday December 31st in the Charles Hay Cameron gallery.
+The show will run from May 21st 2021 in the Charles Hay Cameron gallery.